dreignier/playground-qZqn74B4/part14/statement.md

 @[Promise.all with catch]({"stubs":["code3.js"], "command":"node code3.js", "project":"part14"})

-Calling `catch` without any parameter is the same as `catch(function() {})`.
 So in this example, we don't give the promises directly to `Promise.all`.
 We give the result of `p.catch`, this is an auto resolved promise so `Promise.all` won't stop.
 But you have to test yourself in the end the received data.